geofffranks/spruce/README.md

 ## How do I get started?

-`spruce` is now available via Homebrew, just `brew tap starkandwayne/cf; brew install spruce`
+`spruce` is available via Homebrew, just `brew tap starkandwayne/cf; brew install spruce`

 Alternatively,  you can download a [prebuilt binaries for 64-bit Linux, or Mac OS X][releases] or you can install via `go get` (provided you have installed go):